StarBakers/AstroBakers/README.md

 - json      #json library - useful to convert automatically json formatted strings to dictionary

 Arguments that can be used to data parsers
-Note: The arguments are optional
+\r\nNote: The arguments are optional